 forced to spend my days walking round the village and in the woods to

-avoid her, I’ve learned a lot that I didn’t know
+I’ve learned a lot that I didn’t know

 before.
 Yes, Barron and Stone are both homosexuals.

 They were just paying court to you as a cover for their real

 inclinations.
 Their trips into the wood were for sexual